 Training packages often provide students with flexibility in the units of competency needed to gain a qualification.
-For example, the packaging rules, which set out what units of competency are needed to gain a particular qualification, may allow students to choose from a large selection of electives from another training package or accredited course.
+For example, the packaging rules, which set out what units of competency are needed to gain a particular qualification, may allow students to choose electives from another training package or accredited course.

-It is important to take this into account when checking to make sure your proposed course does not duplicate existing training package outcomes.
+It is important to take this flexibility into account when checking to make sure your proposed course does not duplicate existing training package outcomes.